Giveaway ends June 09, 2023.

 If you are fairly experienced with sewing, you will enjoy sewing a Baby Nest (also called a baby lounger).
 I made this Nest using Peek-a-boo Pattern Shop’s Lullaby Line Baby Nest pattern:

 The Nest is a clean and cozy space for supervised play, tummy time, diaper changes, and rest.
 Use the Baby Nest at home or bring it along on all of your adventures!

 (The Nest should not, however, be used for sleep (see AAP recommendations).
 In addition, it should never be placed on soft, uneven, or elevated surfaces.)

 Homemade wipes are much more affordable, better for your baby’s fresh skin, and kinder to the environment.
-Here is a tutorial for cloth wipes and wipe solution.
+Here is a tutorial for cloth wipes and wipe solution I really like.